gustavobastian/csv2sqlite3/README.md

 # csv-sqlite Importer

-Console app for importing data from table in a csv file to a sqlite3 database.
+Simple console utility for importing data from table in a csv file to a sqlite3 database.
 It was tested in a Ubuntu 24.04 (dev Branch).

 ## Directory tree description